 tradingkey.logo

-• Oil price rebound pressures industrial metals, raising growth concerns
+• Oil price rebound pressures copper, raising growth concerns

 • LME copper stocks reach highest level in nearly eight years

-Benchmark three-month copper CMCU3 on the London Metal Exchange fell 1.4% to $11,991.50 a metric ton as of 1000 GMT.
-It had closed up 2% on Monday after U.S. President Donald Trump spoke of "very good and productive" negotiations with Tehran and postponed threatened strikes on Iranian energy infrastructure.
+Benchmark three-month copper CMCU3 on the London Metal Exchange was down 0.5% at $12,105 a metric ton at 1700 GMT.
+It closed up 2% on Monday after Trump spoke of "very good and productive" negotiations with Tehran on ending the war.

-"Copper is easing today after yesterday's bounce, as geopolitical optimism faded," said ING analyst Ewa Manthey.
+"Copper is easing today after yesterday's bounce, as geopolitical optimism faded," said ING commodities strategist Ewa Manthey.

-A rebound in oil prices LCOc1, together with a firmer dollar .DXY, added to pressure on industrial metals by raising fears that central banks will have less room to cut rates and that higher fuel costs will sap global growth.
+A rebound in oil prices LCOc1, together with a firmer dollar .DXY, pressured industrial metals by raising fears that central banks will have less room to cut rates and that higher fuel costs will sap global growth.

 Citi now expects copper to fall to $11,000 a ton in the next three months, compared with $14,000 previously.